WilliamASumner/teensy-graphics/README.md

-# A simple library for doing graphics with Teens
+# A simple library for doing graphics with Teensy